kids-first/kf-tumor-workflow/docs/MUTECT2_TUMOR_ONLY_FILTERING.md

 ### Population Allele Frequency Filter

-Recommended filter:
+Recommended remove variants with:
-- gnomAD AF < 0.00003
+- gnomAD AF > 0.00003

 As mentioned above, several different population allele frequency databases are available and can be used for annotating and filtering variants.
 In our investigation, however, we found gnomAD to be the most impactful when it came to filtering.